 8. Provide Valuable Information and Insights

-If you’ve already listened to your prospects enough to understand their problem, try to provide a valuable insight into it.
+If you’ve already listened to your prospects enough to understand their problem, try to provide valuable insight into it.

 Try to humanize your pitch.
 Your goal should be to contribute with insightful information that can help establish you as an expert in your field.
 Write posts that share important knowledge, but don’t be afraid to share relevant posts from other credible sources as well.
 And yes, it could also be your competitors.